 Diamondback moth originated in Europe has a global distribution and are found in Europe, Asia, Africa, the Americas, Australia, New Zealand, and the Hawaiian Islands.
 The species belonging to Plutella genus are small greyish-brown moth sometimes has a cream-colored band that forms a diamond along its back.
 Hence the name Diamondback Moth.

-The moth having short life cycle of nearly 14 days bears the capability of migrating over long distances.
+The moth having a short life cycle of nearly 14 days bears the capability of migrating over long distances.
 Diamondback moth usually feeds on the leaves of cruciferous crops and plants that produce glucosinolates.
-They deposit their eggs on host plants with larval infestation.
-All the plants are not useful for these moths as host plants as the larvae fails to survive.
+They deposit their eggs on host plants with a larval infestation.
+All the plants are not used for these moths as host plants as the larvae fail to survive.
 Hence the plants which produce glucosinolates are selected as host plants by this super pest diamondback moth.

 Here are some of the evidence of the plants being considered as host plants leading to several damages to crop and crop yield.

 UK brussels sprout harvest hit by ‘super-pest’ moths

 Wednesday 7 December 2016, Published in The Guardian

 Love them or loathe them, they are a staple part of the Christmas dinner.
 However, consumers shopping for sprouts this year could have less choice than usual after some British-grown crops were ravaged by “super-pest” moths during the summer.